Rtogoev/Boring/1/README.md

 ## Start

-1. switch to terminal with ctrl+alt+F%d
+1. switch to terminal with ctrl+alt+F5
 2. cd to ***Boring*** folder and run ***start***.